BlackHatHawk/Quantum_Chemistry/README.md

 #Explaination of files:

-Function.py contains general mathmatical functions or operations usefull in quantum chemistry GraphFunction.py contains functions that help in ploting of graph Operators.py contains definition of quantum operators defined with the help of Function.py file Wavefunction.py contains definition of wavefunction used in quantum chemistry such as Radial and angular wavefunction of hydrogen atom.
+Function.py contains general mathmatical functions or operations usefull in quantum chemistry.

+GraphFunction.py contains functions that help in ploting of graph.

+Operators.py contains definition of quantum operators defined with the help of Function.py file.

+Wavefunction.py contains definition of wavefunction used in quantum chemistry such as Radial and angular wavefunction of hydrogen atom.